 “I hope it does not go that badly,” said Hemi.
 “OK, we will put the Prospect in gear, and drive forward slowly.
 Just like last time, you can come up underneath, and put the Gnat on the mating collar.”

 “Roger that.
-But… you’re going to have to come up shallower.
+But . . . you’re going to have to come up shallower.
 I might have more confidence than I used to, but I still don’t want to push the Gnat as deep as you are now if I don’t fuckin’ hafta.”

 Captain Percy had been listening to the conversation from below at the navigation station.
 Now she climbed up to the control room to sort out the details of this maneuver with Hemi.